ForgingAntiquity/forgingantiquity.github.io/research.md

 M. Choat, 'Dating and Authenticating papyri, from Mabillon to the present day', *Journal for the Study of the New Testament*.

+R. Lucarelli and M. Choat, 'Forged Copies of the Book of the Dead", *The Oxford Handbook of the Egyptian Book of the Dead*, edd.
+Rita Lucarelli and Martin Stadler.

 #### In preparation

-R. Lucarelli and M. Choat, 'Forged Copies of the Book of the Dead", to be submitted to *The Oxford Handbook of the Egyptian Book of the Dead*, edd.
-Rita Lucarelli and Martin Stadler.

 R. Yuen-Collingridge, 'The first forged papyrus in Euorpe: Pierre Hamon and his work on ancient scripts'.